Welcome and thank you for visiting

 Figure above: Diagram showing how long-range, six-year, and two-year transit plans work together to guide priorities, projects, and budgets over time

-Over the next six years, you’ll have access to more reliable service, better connections, and new, flexible ways to get around your community.
+Take together, these goals and strategies aim to provide you with more reliable service, better connections, and new, flexible ways to get around your community.
 Here’s what we’re planning:

-• More service by adding more frequent service on our current routes by building Swift Gold Line, extending Swift Green Line, and expanding Zip Shuttle service
+• More frequent and reliable service on our current routes, building Swift Gold Line, extending Swift Green Line, and expanding Zip Shuttle service

 Agency Overview